Affiliate disclaimer: This post contains affiliate links. If you click and buy I may make a few pennies, but not enough for a latte.

-How do you prepare for the SAT or ACT?
+How do you prepare your child for the SAT or ACT?
 Here are my suggestions in a nutshell!

-You’ll make good use of your kitchen timer: 60-Minute Green Apple Kitchen Timer
+You’ll make good use of your kitchen timer (this is the one I used with my kids): Apple Kitchen Timer

 Set aside 1/2 hour per day, about 3 or 4 days a week.
 We did our core subjects in the morning, and SAT prep was first thing after lunch.

-During each prep session, do one section of the test (each section is just 25 minutes)
+During each prep session, complete one section of the test (each section is just 25 minutes)

 Read the instructions first.